-If you have a chair that requires vacuuming, you should be diligent to perform this on a weekly basis, otherwise you’ll risk certain debris becoming too far lodged in the chair to remove without a deep cleaning.
+If you have a chair that requires vacuuming, you should be diligent in performing this on a weekly basis.
+Otherwise, you’ll risk certain debris becoming too far lodged in the chair to remove without a deep cleaning.

 4. Deep Clean the Upholstery with Water and/or Cleaner